Danville Plant Completes First Truck Body Order

 SuperSeal

-In 1988, Great Dane acquired the SuperSeal reefer production plant in Wayne, Nebraska—a move that created the broadest line of reefers in the industry.
+In 1988 Great Dane acquires the SuperSeal reefer production plant in Wayne, Nebraska—a move that creates the broadest line of reefers in the industry.

-Computer-driven Road Simulation Equipment was installed at the company’s Research & Development Lab—the only one of its kind still operating today.
-This was followed closely by the introduction of Finite Element Analysis software, which proved essential in achieving optimum strength-to-weight product design.
+Computer-driven Road Simulation Equipment is installed at the company’s Research & Development Lab—the only one of its kind still operating today.
+This is followed closely by the introduction of Finite Element Analysis software, which proves essential in achieving optimum strength-to-weight product design.

 Merging Interests

-International Controls Corp merged with Checker Holding Corp in 1989.
+International Controls Corp merges with Checker Holding Corp in 1989.
 Meanwhile, another Parts Distribution Center opens in Memphis.

 Terre Haute